 These lectures are in honour of prof.dr.
-Margueritha Vuyk.
-She was the first full professor in Developmental Psychology at the University of Amsterdam.
+Margueritha Vuyk, the first full professor in Developmental Psychology at the University of Amsterdam.
 See the Album Academicum of the University of Amsterdam for more information.

-For the most recent past lectures see below.
+For upcoming lectures see below.
 For a full overview see the Archive.

 - When: Tuesday 7 March 2023, 16:00 – 17:00

 - Speaker: Dr. Poppy Watson (University of New South Wales, Sydney, Australia)